 Special to The Aspen Times

-Early in the morning, you’ll want to focus on fishing various midge larva patterns such as TC red midges, bling midges, medallion midges and tungsten hoovers in shades of red, black and gray.
+Early in the morning, you’ll want to focus on fishing various midge larva patterns such as TC red midges, bling midges, rojo midges and desert storms in shades of red, gray and black.
 These flies should be fished in the deeper seams and pools with plenty of split shot to drive them near the river bottom.

 As the day wears on and the air and water temperatures rise, look for the trout to slowly transition to the shallower riffles where the midges prefer to hatch.
 Pupa and emerger patterns now become effective.
-Medallion midges, biot midges and RS-2s all are superb fly patterns to match this stage of the midges life cycle.
+Medallion midges, biot Mmidges and RS-2s are all superb fly patterns to match this stage of the midge’s life cycle.
 During this time, the fish feed aggressively and the possibility of catching numbers of fish increases.
-Keep a sharp eye, and look for signs of fish activity such as flashes, boils and rises.
+Keep a sharp eye and look for signs of fish activity such as flashes, boils and rises.

 Support Local Journalism